Kulsoom-ri/US_senate_simulation/README.md

 However, judgmental forecasting is time- and labor-intensive, prompting interest in automating the process using large language models (LLMs) since they are already trained on vast amounts of cross-domain data.
 LLMs forecast by integrating diverse textual data, reasoning through context, and generating probabilistic predictions, in comparison to traditional ML classifiers that rely on structured data.
 Halawi et al. (2024) demonstrate that a retrieval-augmented LLM-based forecasting system achieves a Brier score of 0.179 and an accuracy of 71.5%, coming close to the human crowd’s 0.149 Brier score and 77.0% accuracy (Brier scores are a measure of the accuracy of probabilistic predictions, calculated as the mean squared difference between a predicted probability and the actual outcome).
 The system excels when the crowd is uncertain and when more relevant articles are retrieved but struggles with over-hedging in high-certainty cases.

 Similarly, across various disciplines studies have tested the predictive power of LLMs on diverse datasets, revealing both their strengths and limitations.
-In neuroscience, a study evaluted general-purpose LLMs against expert neuroscientists on BenchBrain, a benchmark designed for predicting neuroscience research outcomes.
+In neuroscience, a study evaluated general-purpose LLMs against expert neuroscientists on BenchBrain, a benchmark designed for predicting neuroscience research outcomes.
 The general-purpose LLMs achieved 81% accuracy in predicting experimental outcomes and the fine-tuned model (BrainGPT) performed even better (Luo et al. 2024).
 Another study explored whether LLMs trained for language prediction could effectively forecast multivariate time series data, showing preliminary but definitive success in demand forecasting tasks, albeit with concerns about overfitting (Wolff et al. 2025).

 Another study assessed LLMs on theory of mind (ToM) tasks i.e. evaluations designed to assess an individual's ability to understand and attribute mental states (like beliefs, desires, and intentions) to others.
 Eleven LLMs were tested on 40 false-belief tasks, a gold-standard benchmark for evaluating ToM capabilities.
 While older models failed entirely, GPT-3.5-turbo achieved 20% accuracy, and GPT-4 reached 75%, performing at the level of a six-year-old child.
 These results suggest that ToM-like reasoning may have emerged as an unintended byproduct of language model training (Kosinski 2024).
 This has significant implications for forecasting and decision-making, as improved reasoning capabilities could enhance LLMs’ ability to predict human behavior, market trends, and social dynamics.
 However, the study also underscores limitations- LLMs may still struggle with nuanced, open-ended reasoning, meaning their forecasts could lack depth or misinterpret complex scenarios.
 Moreover, if these capabilities emerge unintentionally, it raises concerns about unpredictability in decision-making applications.
 While LLMs show promise in assisting with forecasting, their results must be interpreted with caution.